 • 4 tablespoons of water

-Preparation of the milk cake
+Preparation of the milk tart

 1. The first thing will be to prepare the dough .
 To do this, sift the flour and icing sugar into a bowl .